arslan0207/kashmir-carpentry-accounting-system/README.md

 2. Regularly backup the database file
 3. Keep the SECRET_KEY secure and change it in production
 4. Update dependencies regularly for security patches

+## Troubleshooting

+### Common Issues

+1. Module Not Found Errors:
+   - Ensure you're in the project root directory
+   - Verify the virtual environment is activated
+   - Confirm the package is installed with `pip install -e .`

+2. Database Errors:
+   - Check if SQLite is installed
+   - Ensure write permissions in the project directory
+   - Verify database file creation after initialization

+3. Port Already in Use:
+   - Change the port using `--port` flag:
+     ```bash
+     python -m uvicorn src.main:app --reload --port 8001
+     ```

+### Windows-Specific Issues

+1. If you see "python is not recognized":
+   - Add Python to your PATH environment variable
+   - Use `py` instead of `python` command

+2. Virtual Environment Issues:
+   - Use `python -m venv venv` instead of just `venv`
+   - Run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` in PowerShell if activation is blocked

 ## Production Deployment